ecosensors/fluid-menu/README.md

 # FLUID MENU

-FLUID MENU allows how to have either a responsive horizontal menu or vertical menu.
-Improvement will come later.
+FLUID MENU is a CSS Flexbox horizontal or vertical responsive mneu.

 FLUID MENU IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND...